 Numerous strategies assure that information about research, best practices, trends, and state agency policies and procedures are distributed to staff statewide.
 KRS maintains both public and internal web sites which post information on agency policies and service provider agreements.
-Links to state and national rehabilitation research sites are included.
-The Central

-Office makes reference/resource library information, including the publications of the Institute on Rehabilitation Issues, available to staff statewide.
+The Central Office makes reference/resource library information, including the publications of the Institute on Rehabilitation Issues, available to staff statewide.
 KRS has used technology, such as statewide web casts with live audio and video, to conduct staff meetings and trainings.